-- 73. Professor Lowery realleges and incorporates paragraphs 1 through 72. - 74.
-Lowery's public criticism of the UT Administration, its DEI policies, its hijacking of the Liberty Institute; as well as his criticism of the Sustainability Institute, its minor, and its ESG panel, all constitute protected speech on matters of public concern.
-And to the extent that Lowery speaks about academic affairs on campus, his doing so is part and parcel of his traditional role as a university professor. - 75.
+73.99.
+Professor Lowery realleges and incorporates paragraphs 1 through 72.

+74.100.
+Lowery's public criticism of the Jay Hartzell, UT Administration, its DEI policies, its hypocrisy on fairness in student admissions, its hijacking of the Liberty Institute; as well as his criticism of the Sustainability Institute, its minor, and its ESG panel, all constitute protected speech on matters of public concern.
+And to the extent that Lowery speaks about academic affairs on campus, his doing so is part and parcel of his traditional role as a university professor.

+75.101.
 Lowery has a legally protected right to voice his criticisms of the UT Administration on the Sustainability Institute to elected officials in Texas state government, including petitioning them for a redress of his grievances with regard to spending of public funds for ideological indoctrination at UT.